 I have read (and even blogged about) several such novels: in End of the Story, by Lydia Davis*, the main character is a translator who explains how scrupulous one must be to do this job, what skills it requires, and how it is viewed from within; in The Greek Interpreter, by Max Davidson, the protagonist is a conference interpreter who gets involved in all sorts of funny and dangerous situations against his will, and the author makes a few comments about this professional environment which, although not at all realistic, are funny and even sarcastic; another conference interpreter is the narrator in A Heart So White, novel of one of my favourite writers, Javier Marias; and I shouldn’t forget about The Translator, by Leila Aboulela, a beautiful book in which we witness the loneliness of a Muslim translator, her longing for home, an unexpected love story, and her return to her country.

-The list could continue with Un Unnecessary Woman, by Rabih Alameddine, which I haven’t read yet, but everyone has recommended to me; Daniel Stein, Interpreter, by Ludmila Ulițkaia, a novel about a Polish Jew who survives the Holocaust by translating for the Gestapo and for NKDV and saves the lives of hundreds of people, and so on and so forth.
+The list could continue with Un Unnecessary Woman, by Rabih Alameddine, which I found amazing and couldn’t recommend more; Daniel Stein, Interpreter, by Ludmila Ulițkaia, a novel about a Polish Jew who survives the Holocaust by translating for the Gestapo and for NKDV and saves the lives of hundreds of people, and so on and so forth.

 When so many translators and interpreters become literary characters, who can doubt that they are such special and interesting people? 🙂 I was intrigued by this subject, so I did some research.
 Here’s a list of book titles starring translators:

 Brian Aldiss – The Interpreter, aka Bow Down to Nul (science fiction)

 Paul Auster – The Book of Illusions – I’m tempted to read this one, I kind of liked Paul Auster so far.